slhernandez/css-guidelines/README.md

 A ```transition``` occurs when an element changes from one state to another, and the browser fills in that state change with a sequence of in-between frames.
 There is always a beginning and an end state.

+An ```animation``` is a more powerful alternative to transitions.
+Rather than rely on a change from one beginning state to an end state, animations can be made up of as many in-between states as you like and offer more control over how the states are animated.
 ```

 #### Over qualified selectors